 Democracy appears to be unproblematic and unquestionable yet this is not true because democracy is the most contested and controversial concept that there is in political theory.
 It is contested because it is so ambiguous.

 Electoral democracy itself provides society with another problem which is that it does not address social ills and inequalities that the marginalized people are experiencing.
 Democracy should be addressing the political and social rights of citizens as well as ensuring that citizens have these rights initially.
 In addition to this, governments need to ensure that citizens have civil and political liberties as well to ensure that they can obtain some sort of freedom.
 It does not benefit the poor or the illiterate but rather alienates them because there is an active disregard for their well-fare rights.

-The main issue with democracy is that requires political participation which is something most states struggle with because of their lack of faith in the government because it has become so corrupt and self-interested.
+The main issue with democracy is that it requires political participation which is something most states struggle with because of their lack of faith in the government due to corruption and self-interest.

-Democracy is sometimes describes as a system of organised uncertainty and unknown outcomes.
+Democracy is sometimes described as a system of organised uncertainty and unknown outcomes.
 Whereas it should be one’s ability to change the government that is in power as well as having equal legal and formal rights.
 Anybody should be allowed to compete for political leadership but this is not easy as not everyone has access to the same resources.
-Time, money and education aren’t equally resources or equally distributed either.
+Time, money and education aren’t equally resourced or equally distributed.